"M'" Words & the Christian Woman

 Have you ever had that sudden feeling deep inside that "something" was wrong?"

-Deep within me, there was an urgency.
+STOP what you are doing.
 "MOVE, move now he needs you."

 My husband was startled by my sudden action to jump up out of my chair, grab the car keys and head for the car.
 I was trying to explain as I quickly got in the car and he jumped in the passenger seat.

 Pulling into the ER entrance, I ran up to the 4th floor and down to my father's room and was met with a closed door.
 Closed?
-As I opened the door a dark room met me.
+Why was the door closed?
+Why was the room dark?

-Dad?
-Dad, are you okay?
-I could hear deep struggling breath sounds as my hand reached for the light switch.
-The light revealed my father's weakened body slouched down against the bed rail and his eye's gazing up at me.
+As I opened the door all I could hear were deep struggling breath sounds.
+As my hand felt the wall for the light switch it revealed my father's weakened body slouched down against the bed rail and his eye's gazing up at me.
+He was so helpless.
+Waiting for anyone to come to his aid.

-As I ran to his side he softly and breathlessly said,
+He softly and breathlessly said,

 “I knew you'd come.
 I knew it.”